SamAxe/collab_with_friends/W.md

 The principle conversation will be a `topic` container with `post` items.
 A `wiki` container will contain `item`s, and a document will be a single chunk of text.
 Maybe I'll add a STOP based organizational setup too.

 I envision that there is a conversation -> wiki -> document progression, with a citation mechanism that can be referenced in any of the forms.

+# Item text

+I'm going to try and use a strict/bare html as what is stored for each item.
+When an item is edited, we'll edit in raw HTML, convert the HTML to Markdown, text, or maybe another format or option over time.
+This could easily not work out and modern apps usually have a text and rendered_text where they cache the generated output.
+But if HTML proves to be sufficient, then that may make quite a few things easier.
+It also allows for the first edit box to be edit raw html and defer the other things to later, but don't think this will be too severe of a decision to change later.